Etto48/MokaccinoCPP/README.md

 You should send an ACK relative to the the last sequential chunk you received every time you receive a duplicate file packet, this can suggest that an ACK was lost

 If you receive a duplicate ACK you should send the next chunk relative to the ACK

+### End to end encryption

+#### Key exchange

+The protocol used is ECDHE signed with ECDSA using the local key

+A can request to B to encode the connection in the following way:

+A must generate a new EC keypair (this must not be reused for other sessions or peers)

+A to B: `CRYPTSTART <new public key> <signature with local key>`

+Now B must check the signature and if accepts it must generate a new EC keypair and respond with:

+B to A: `CRYPTACCEPT <new public key> <signature with local key>`

+A to B: `CRYPTACK`

+If B does not want to accept the encryption request or one of A or B wants to stop the encryption it must send `CRYPTSTOP`

+#### Encrypted messages

+After the encryption handshake has ended every message between A and B should be `C <encrypted message> <IV> <authentication tag>`

+Every field is encoded base64, the symmetric key cipher is AES256-GCM

+The initialization vector must be 8B once decoded

+The tag must be 16B once decoded

 ## Libraries used